mstksg/inCode/copy/entries/nixify-blog.md

 7. The biggest change: moving from *scotty* to *[hakyll][]* (a static site generator), from a simple HTTP server to a static site generation.
 8. Deploying to github pages within a build script, using a custom haskell tool I had written a long time ago.
+I honestly don't remember where the site was hosted before github pages, but I remember having to configure my own CDN and https for a my hosted static website and at some point I wondered "why?".
 8. Moving from yaml for configuration to *[dhall][]*.

 [scotty]: https://hackage.haskell.org/package/scotty